simonamdev/cake/README.md

 [] Version 0.2
 * Setup a TUI interface to enable listing / searching of available models
+* Make better CLI arguments (to specify storage folder for example)

 [] Version 0.3:
 * Setup a server component that will serve hashes for a given model